xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 |[<img src="basic0001.png" width="300">](basic0001.png)|[<img src="basic0002.png" width="300">](basic0002.png)|[<img src="basic0002.png" width="300">](basic0002.png)|

-Now, in viewing the results, we can see that the _grid_ or _mesh_ (circles and lines in the plots, above, in this example is rather coarse.
+Now, in viewing the results, we can see that the _grid_ or _mesh_ (circles and lines in the plots, above) in this example is rather coarse.
 Suppose we would like to have 10x finer spatial resolution instead of _dx=0.1_, change _dx=0.01_.

 ### Run 2 Finer Spatial Resolution